temporalio/temporal/docs/worker-versioning.md

 There are two types of rules: _Build ID Assignment rules_ and _Compatible Build ID Redirect rules_.

 ### Assingment Rules
 Assignment rules are used to assign a Build ID for a new execution when it starts.
-Its primary use case is to specify the latest Build ID, but it has powerful features for gradual rollout of a new Build ID.
+Their primary use case is to specify the latest Build ID, but they have powerful features for gradual rollout of a new Build ID.

 Once a Build ID is assigned to a Workflow Execution, and it completes its first Workflow Task,